 - ¼ cup fresh orange juice don't use concentrated if you can help it

-- dash of Angostura bitters or any orange bitters
+- dash orange bitters or any orange bitters

-- Amarena or Luxardo cherries for garnish use maraschino if you can't get Amarena or Luxardo cherries
+- 1 Luxardo cherry use maraschino if you can't get Amarena or Luxardo cherries

 - In a a cocktail shaker combine the bourbon, orange juice, tablespoon of maple syrup and bitters.
 Shake really well.
 Pour over ice and drizzle with the little bit of maple syrup.
 Add a cherry for garnish.